-If you’re planning a trip to the Upper Peninsula of Michigan, guest writer Jim Tobalski, from Wandering Rose Travels is here to tell us about an unique off-the-beaten-path destination that’s every bit as majestic as the Grand Canyon.
+If you’re planning a trip to the Upper Peninsula of Michigan, guest writer Jim Tobalski, from Wandering Rose Travels, is here to tell us about a unique off-the-beaten-path destination that’s every bit as majestic as the Grand Canyon.
 You’re going to love his tips for exploring Pictured Rocks National Lakeshore in Michigan.

 How to visit Pictured Rocks National Lakeshore

 I grew up only four hours away.
 So why did it take 63 years to finally visit Pictured Rocks National Lakeshore in Michigan?
 Official website here.
 My explanation is weak.
 I was intoxicated by the hype of other more famous destinations.

 Exploring with Pictured Rocks Cruises